sematic-ai/sematic/docs/deploy.md

 ##### Database

+You should create a separate database and an owner user, in order to ensure the service can perform required database schema migrations.

-In the `values.yaml` file above, the setting `database.url` can be set to the fully-qualified URL of your Postgres instance.
-It should look similar to the following:
+In the `values.yaml` file above, the setting `database.url` can be set to the fully-qualified URL of your Postgres database, using the credentials of the owner user.
+It should look similar to the
+following:

 ```
 postgresql://<username>:<password>@<hostname>:<port>/<database>